-Here are a few of the ways we can support you:
+Here are a few ways we can support you:

 Direct Support with Developing Course Materials or Bringing Writing into Your Classroom